booleanapp/docs/pages/apiv1/v1_messages.md

 * Max 10000 emails per API call.

-* Emails more than a month old will not be sent.
-This can happen when you have pending emails but run out of credits.

-* Max one email can be sent per unique $transaction_id.
+* Max one email per unique $transaction_id.

-* The API payload should always be a JSON array (even for a single survey request).
+* The API payload should always be a JSON array (even for a single email request).

 #### Error codes